 The goal of The Sporran is to educate its readers in matters of Scottish history, to help the genealogist make contacts relevant to his/her research, to provide in-depth history of the Great Scottish Highland Clan Davidson, to bring current Scottish affairs into context for the membership, and to (gasp!) even entertain.

 The editor, compiler and producer of The Sporran is the Sennachie.
 This position is currently held by Dave Chagnon (a Davison descendant), who has held the post since 1993.
 Dave is constantly on the lookout for material for The Sporran, and relishes receiving articles and photos from the membership about family stories, interesting careers, journeys to the Auld Country, and similar material.

 Issues of The Sporran have traditionally been black and white printed affairs, delivered via the US Postal Service.
 Beginning in January, 2010, however, the ever-rising costs of printing and mailing have forced us to do away with the printed and snail-mailed version of the newsletter, and now it is distributed as an electronic PDF file via email.
-The CDS-USA is an all-volunteer organization which meets its funding needs from the membership dues and the sale of modest amounts of Clan memorabilia, thus the total switch to electronic distribution of our “mail-outs” has kept us from having to raise our already modest membership dues.
+The CDS-NA is an all-volunteer organization which meets its funding needs from the membership dues and the sale of modest amounts of Clan memorabilia, thus the total switch to electronic distribution of our “mail-outs” has kept us from having to raise our already modest membership dues.